 How to Become an Occupational Therapy Professional

-Occupational therapists help people with disabilities, injuries and illnesses improve or recover their ability to perform everyday activities.
-They may develop interventions that help a disabled child participate in school and social situations, help the elderly lead more active and independent lives and make recommendations on how a person's home can be improved to better suit their health needs.
-An occupational therapist can find employment in hospitals, nursing care facilities, home health care services and the private offices of other health care professionals.
+Occupational therapists help people with disabilities, injuries, and illnesses improve or recover their ability to perform everyday activities.
+They may develop interventions that help a disabled child participate in school and social situations, help the elderly lead more active and independent lives, and make recommendations on how a person's home can be improved to better suit their health needs.
+Occupational therapists should be compassionate, patient, and relate well to other people; they should also have strong communication and writing skills.
 Therapists may spend many hours standing and might need to lift or move patients.
 Some of them travel to provide their services at multiple sites.

 |Degree Level||Master's degree is required|